Nafisat1/alx-low_level_programming/README.md

-This project is about C programming
+This project is about pointers, arrays and strings